Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 Inis Oirr and the Aran Islands

 The rocky islands have been home to civilizations as far back as 1500 BC.
 Today, the combined population of the Aran Islands stands around 1,200 people.

 For the most part, the residents enjoy a traditional way of life and speak the Irish language (as well as English).

-The Aran Sweater – a traditional, hand-knitted, cream-colored wool sweater – is one of the best-known products of the islands.
+The Aran Sweater – a hand-knitted, cream-colored wool sweater – is one of the best-known products of the islands.

-The extraordinary and isolated lifestyle is what beckons many travelers to visit the Aran Islands, which are a top attraction on the Wild Atlantic Way.
-While the islands bear a similar history and common characteristics – like the network of stone walls, ancient ruins and sandy beaches – each one is distinct.
+While each of the islands bear a similar history and common characteristics – like the network of stone walls, ancient ruins and sandy beaches – each one is distinct.

-Inishmore, Inishmaan, Inisheer: Which Aran Island to Visit
+Which Aran Island to Visit

 Inishmore, Inishmaan and Inisheer – also known locally as Inis Mor, Inis Meain and Inis Oirr – are the three Aran Islands.
-Unfortunately, it is impossible to visit all three on a day trip.
-Instead, visitors limited to just one day of exploration will need to choose one island to explore.

-For our day trip from Doolin to the Aran Islands, we decided on visiting Inisheer.
-However, we are highlighting a few of the top reasons to visit each of the Aran Islands, so that fellow travelers can choose the one that best aligns with their interests.
+However, we are highlighting the top reasons to visit each of the Aran Islands, so you can choose the one that best aligns with your interests.

 Inis Mor, Ireland

-The best sight on Inis Mor is the ancient clifftop fort, Dun Aonghasa.
+The best sight on Inis Mor is the ancient clifftop Dun Aonghasa.
 The fort dates to the Bronze and Iron Ages and stands as a National Monument of Ireland.
 Other sights on Inishmore are the ruins of the Seven Churches, the Black Fort, the Wormhole and Kilmurvey Beach.

 Inis Meain, Ireland

 Inis Meain is the middle island – both in size and location.
-It is the least populated and the least visited, so visitors have the best opportunity to experience rural island living on Inishmaan.
+It is the least populated and the least visited, so guests have the best opportunity to experience rural island living on Inishmaan.

 Sightseeing on Inis Meain is limited to just a handful of attractions, including ancient forts, church ruins and an Inis Meain sweater factory.